ACF

 Electronic Realisation Reporting

-• For BKT and certain bulk commodities (e.g., lube base stocks, cement/clinker, oil and gas), imports into TPB are not subject to import licensing/verification at entry; however, full import requirements apply when released into the domestic market.
+For Certain Chemicals (BKT) and selected bulk commodities (such as lubricating base stocks, cement/clinker, oil and gas), imports into TPB are not subject to import licensing/verification at entry.
+However, full import requirements apply when released into the domestic market.

 Transitional Provisions

-Existing IT/IP/PI documents remain valid until expiry and may be amended or extended under the new framework.
-However, previously issued PI for Certain Chemicals (BKT) under API-P/API-U are expressly revoked via the INATRADE system.
+Existing IT/IP/PI documents remain valid until their expiration and can be amended or extended under the new framework.
+However, previously issued Import Approvals (PI) for Certain Chemicals (BKT) linked to older Importer Identification Numbers API-P (Producer Importer) and API-U (General Importer) have been automatically revoked via the INATRADE system.
 Surveyor (LS) documents issued under prior rules remain valid through completion of the relevant importation.

 Compliance Actions for Industry